 4.2 NetzBeweis GmbH grants the user the non-exclusive, non-transferable right to use NetzBeweis to the extent described in these terms or any other contract for the duration of the respective contract.
 The possibility for the user to grant third parties the possibility to use NetzBeweis (e.g. clients who secure evidence themselves) can be agreed separately in individual cases.

 4.3 The respective licence conditions apply to third-party software components.
 These can be found in the respective current version in the info area of the extension.

 5.1 A suitability of NetzBeweis for a specific purpose or compatibility with the user’s technical environment cannot be guaranteed.
 It cannot be guaranteed that NetzBeweis will meet the user’s expectations.

-5.5 We are entitled to shut down NetzBeweis in whole or in part if its security or the security of users is at risk.
+5.6 We may shut down NetzBeweis, in whole or in part, if its security or the security of users is at risk.
 This right also exists if the continued operation of the service or parts of the service is economically unreasonable for us.

 6.1 All legal disputes arising in connection with the use of NetzBeweis shall be governed exclusively by Austrian substantive law, with the exception of the rules of private international law (e.g. IPRG, Rome I Regulation).